-Criminalization is a key concept: it is more than the mere application of a criminal prosecution on someone, for an action that they allegedly took.
-The socio-political process of criminalization occurs through a combination of laws (especially those offences that shock the collective associated with bodily autonomy) and socio-cultural practices and attitudes.
+Criminalization is a key concept: it is more than the mere criminal prosecution of, for an action that they allegedly took.
+The sociopolitical process of criminalization occurs through a combination of laws (especially those associated with bodily autonomy) and socio-cultural practices and attitudes.
 All of these can render a person perpetually a criminal or morally suspect.
-This is not limited to the substance or structure of criminal law and the criminal legal system.
+This is not deter crime.xxi limited to the substance or structure of criminal law and the criminal legal system.
 It includes its cultural resonance i.e., socio-cultural expressions of stigmatization, ostracism and discrimination against certain behaviors, practices, professions, identities and sexualities that are not explicitly contained within the law but are very much a part of the wider social context.
-This cultural resonance is intrinsically connected with the enforcement of the law and the institutions that administer it. through societal practices and attitudes.
+This cultural resonance is intrinsically connected with the enforcement of the